Skip to main content

 • AI-generated materials have a high probability of having been trained on another person’s copyrighted or trademarked material.
 Therefore, we will take great care to ensure that the final product of any AI-generated material has been carefully reviewed and, where necessary, modified to avoid copyright or trademark infringement.

-• Transparency in AI usage is essential to maintaining the trust of our audiences and stakeholders.
+• Transparency in AI usage is essential to maintaining the trust of our audiences and stakeholders, especially as a public institution that is democratically accountable.

 • We believe in the importance of upskilling and reskilling professionals and of using AI to increase productivity and efficiency while also building more fulfilling careers and lives.